2020

 University Hospitals Birmingham NHS Fou…

-Concerns summary Critical medication changes for a patient with cognitive impairment were not communicated to the next of kin, causing confusion.
+Concerns summary (AI summary) Critical medication changes for a patient with cognitive impairment were not communicated to the next of kin, causing confusion.
 A lack of clear policy and systemic investigation into this communication breakdown risks future harm to vulnerable patients.

 Jan Klempar